Hey there my fellow solo female travelers, today comes another installment of traveling alone in an amazing place in the world: New Orleans.

-Two Chicks Walking tours: I took a two hour walking tour with this company in the French Quarter at 9 AM.
+Two Chicks Walking tours (due to COVID-19, public tours are on pause until further notice – keep an eye on their website before booking!): I took a two hour walking tour with this company in the French Quarter at 9 AM.
 It was perfect because it wasn’t busy and crowded yet, and I could get a lay of the land before exploring by myself.
 I was the only one on my tour so that gave me the chance to structure it the way that I wanted to, which was fun!
-But if you meet others on your tour than that’s a potential built-in friend group so it’s a win either way.
+But if you meet others on your tour then that’s a potential built-in friend group so it’s a win either way.

 Double Plantation Tour: To be honest, I wondered if it was strange to tour plantations considering how much pain and misery took place there.
 But then I thought, isn’t it my duty to understand my own country’s history?
 In order to do this I had to choose wisely and ended up going on the Gray Line two plantation tour, stopping at Whitney plantation and Oak alley.
 It was the perfect combination between educational and beautiful.